FreedomPop: Recognition

 In 2015, The Economist recognized FreedomPop and its "Wi-Fi first" technology, noting that the company developed the idea for its customers to send texts and make calls over Wi-Fi connections primarily when available.
 According to an Engadget report, FreedomPop's SIM-only service in the UK had strong signal quality with minor call quality issues and is meant for light streamers.
 The report noted that the service is a "seriously attractive alternative" to major carriers.

-Billing

-Merely disputing a FreedomPop charge by filing a complaint with your financial institution results in the summary termination of the user's services altogether as described on their support webpage: "Unfortunately, filing a dispute claim is a violation of the Terms of Service agreement and you will not be able to continue services."

 Networks

 FreedomPop uses T-Mobile's and AT&T's networks in the United States.

 In 2015 the company announced its plans to expand internationally to the UK on Three's network.

 In early 2016, FreedomPop launched a global SIM with Free mobile data across 25 countries, including the US and UK.

 In late 2016, FreedomPop launched an LTE SIM utilizing AT&T's network.

 In January 2018, users reported that FreedomPop sent customers e-mails noting that the Globe SIM will incur a $4.99 a month charge, asking users to switch to the LTE GSM SIM to avoid charges.

 As of September 2018, FreedomPop LTE SIM users are required to have a non-refundable "top-off" balance or credit of $20.00 in their account to use the "Basic 200 free" plan.
 This "top-off" balance will expire if not used for 30 day and users will be charged $20 again if they go over data limit.